peterjobes/jekyll-now/_posts/2018-10-13-Streams-and-slides.md

 layout: post
 title: Streams and Slides
 categories: [Race report]
-tags [Helvellyn, Lake District, Lakeland Trails, Trail and Fell]
+tags: [Helvellyn, Lake District, Lakeland Trails, Trail and Fell]
 ---

 Today was crazy amounts of fun.
 It was the Helvellyn Lakeland Trails and I entered the 15km Challenge.
 There is a race too, but I knew that with the challenge I can run close to  the front of the pack and stretch myself, and I thought I would stretch myself less if I was further down the field but in the race.